thecointech/thecoin/apps/tapcap-manager/ClientCS/docs/TransactionsApi.md

 <a name="tapcapbroker"></a>
 # **TapCapBroker**
-> Object TapCapBroker (SignedMessage signedMessage)
+> ErrorMessage TapCapBroker (SignedMessage signedMessage)

 Broker: Register new TapCap transaction